 Harmful Chemicals in Parsley

 Although there are many positive nutrients in culinary parsley, there are also some toxic compounds that can not be neglected.
 There is a reason why pregnant women should not eat parsley.
 Even in humans, parsley can lead to uterine stimulation and preterm labor.

 Parsley contains exceptionally high levels of oxalic acid, 1.7mg/100g.
 That's even higher than the oxalate concentrations in rhubarb.
 We went in-depth on oxalates' toxicity in our quest to find out if rhubarb is toxic for chickens.

 Furthermore, parsley contains furanocoumarins.
-These are toxic compounds that can lead to extreme photosensitivity, sunburns and deformations.
+These toxic compounds can lead to extreme photosensitivity, sunburns, and deformations.

 We'll go in-depth on the toxicity of parsley in a moment.
 Let's first look at the different types of parsley.

 Chickens can only eat culinary garden parsley, which means all parsley in the Petroselinum Crispum-family.
 The most common is leaf parsley, often used as a garnish.